 Given all these variables – size, activity, climate, age – estimates for exact daily consumption ranges widely.
 Across all species, most researchers estimate adult hummingbirds eat over 40% of their total body weight in nectar each day.

-Our 5-gram Anna’s would eat about .1 to 1 gram of nectar per day.
-For our tiny Calliope, that might be .05 to .5 grams daily.
+A 5-gram Anna’s would eat about .1 to 1 gram of nectar per day.
+For a tiny Calliope, that might be .05 to .5 grams daily.
 Converted to fluid ounces, the average daily nectar intake is roughly .2 to 1.5 ounces.
 Add around .05 to .2 ounces of insects, and you’ve got a tiny bird packing in up to 2 ounces of food daily!

 The Bottom Line